thiago-monteiro/FPGA-PONG/README.md

 # FPGA Pong!

-Pong that runs on the Spartan-7 FPGA written in verilog
+Pong that runs on the Spartan-7 FPGA written in verilog.
+Import as a Xilinx Vivado project.